csmith-project/creduce/README.md

 ## About

-C-Reduce is a tool that takes a large C or C++ program that has a property of interest (such as triggering a compiler bug) and automatically produces a much smaller C/C++ program that has the same property.
-It is intended for use by people who discover and report bugs in compilers and other tools that process C/C++ code.
+C-Reduce is a tool that takes a large C, C++ or OpenCL program that has a property of interest (such as triggering a compiler bug) and automatically produces a much smaller C/C++ or OpenCL program that has the same property.
+It is intended for use by people who discover and report bugs in compilers and other tools that process C/C++ or OpenCL code.

 *NOTE:* C-Reduce happens to do a pretty good job reducing the size of programs in languages other than C/C++, such as JavaScript and Rust.